An alphabetical listing

 The Alumni and Parent Engagement Team also works to identify, cultivate and engage alumni, parents and friends of Gustavus in programs which support current students.
 Shared interest groups and mentoring programs provide engagement opportunities and benefit Gustavus students.

-An Alumni Board of Directors, a class officer program and regional chapters maintain connections. .
+The Gustavus Alumni Association is the College's alumni communit, which is supported by the Alumni Board of Directors, a class officer program which includes current student class officers, regional chapters, and the Gustavus Young Alumni.
 The Gustavus Quarterly and also a presence on LinkedIn, Facebook, Twitter, and the Gustavus website are key connecting points for our community.

 Class reunions and Homecoming activities support alumni and parent engagement.
 The Office promotes the Gustavus Annual Fund, and coordinates GusLink phone calling inviting gifts and soliciting news.
 Student philanthropy initiatives and a Senior Class Legacy program are organized to develop a culture of philanthropy.

 The Book Mark is your campus convenience store “with a whole lot more.”
 Located in the lower level of the Jackson Campus Center, it is the only place to find Gustie gear and imprinted gifts.
 Shop for school supplies, pick up a leisure read, satisfy that sweet tooth or replace your toothbrush.
 The Book Mark has what you need to make Gustavus your home away from home.
-It is also the place to shop for textbooks – offering exactly what your professor requires for class.
-Many textbook titles are also available for rent!
+It is also the place to rent or buy textbooks – offering exactly what your professor requires for class.
 Visit www.bookmark.gustavus.edu to learn more or call 507-933-7587.
 Store hours are Monday-Friday 8:30am-5:00 pm and most Saturdays 11am-3pm.
 Summer store hours are Monday-Friday 10am-4pm.

 The Department of Campus Safety is on duty 24 hours a day.
 Its mission is to provide the safest environment possible in which education may be pursued.
-Uniformed officers are responsible for residence hall, academic building, and grounds security; enforcement of parking and traffic issues; response to health and safety concerns; and supervision of student assistants in academic facilities.
+Uniformed officers are responsible for residence hall, academic building, and grounds security; enforcement of parking and traffic issues; and response to health and safety concerns.
 Officers are in constant radio communication with the St. Peter Police Department.

-Located in the basement of "A" wing of Norelius Hall, Campus Safety also may be reached by calling 507-933-8888 or by calling the Police Department at 507-931-1550 and asking for Campus Safety's assistance.
+Located in the basement of "A" wing of Norelius Hall, Campus Safety may be reached by calling 507-933-8888.

 Campus Safety Phones